metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_ide_en.md

 ## Get and install Eclipse

-Download the installer for the latest Eclipse version (currently this is Eclipse Oxygen) from [http://www.eclipse.org/](http://www.eclipse.org/).<br>
+Download the installer for the latest Eclipse version (currently this is Eclipse 2018-12) from [http://www.eclipse.org/](http://www.eclipse.org/).<br>
 The installer will give you a choice about which "edition" to install.<br>
 **"Eclipse IDE for Java Developers"** will probably do.
 We found that at least for us, the "Eclipse IDE for Java EE Develeopers" has too much unneeded overhead.